 The B&B was bright and breezy.
-Our rooms were comfortable, decorated in calming, relaxing colours.
+Our rooms were comfortable, decorated in calming, relaxing colors.
 As you might expect from a Portuguese coastal property, there was a nautical theme running throughout which would be great for a stress-busting vacation!

 Staff were very helpful, and as previously mentioned it was them that drew our attention to the festival.
 We have them to thank for the interesting experience to come!
 They speak English, Spanish, French and Portuguese too – which covers quite a bit of the globe so you should be in good hands here.

 Each room comes with a flat-screen TV and cable channels, Wi-fi included and private bathroom with complimentary toiletries.
 There’s a communal lounge an TV area should you wish to mingle with other guests and be a little more sociable.

 For those doing an Epic Road Trip like us, free parking is available a short distance from the property but note that this is not available for reservations.
 Now you can understand another reason that we like traveling in winter!
 Fewer people, more rooms available and free parking spaces!

 The guest house lay on great spread each morning with something for all tastes.
 The selection of cold cuts, fruits, cereals and beverages is worth waking up and running down the stairs (lazing your way down the elevator) for as this start to the day will keep you ticking many times over.